top of page

 Description

 The second graph is a combination of bar and line charts, titled “Nov 2023 - Sep 2024.”
-It includes eight series, each represented by different colored bars and lines.
-The vertical axis is labeled “Demand in MH/PH,” with values ranging from 0 to 160.
+It includes eight series, each represented by different coloured bars and lines.
+The vertical axis is labelled “Demand in MH/PH,” with values ranging from 0 to 160.

 Findings